2014 Algerian Air Force C-130 crash

 On 11 February 2014, a C-130 Hercules military transport aircraft of the Algerian Air Force, carrying 74 passengers and 4 crew members, crashed into Djebel Fertas mountain near Aïn Kercha, Algeria.
 Only one person survived.

-Preliminary reports suggest that bad weather conditions might have caused the crash.
-The accident is under investigation.
+The aircraft impacted mountainous terrain during its descent toward Mohamed Boudiaf International Airport in poor weather conditions, that included strong winds and snowfall, which reduced visibility in the region.

+This was the largest crash in the country since the 2003 Air Algérie Flight 6289, in which 103 people died.

 Weather conditions

 Algerian defence ministry said the crash was likely caused by bad weather, including a storm and cascading snow, which Algerian aviation experts said most likely had led to poor visibility.

 According to AccuWeather, at the time of the crash "an area of low pressure moving through the region was producing widespread showers mixed with snow in the higher terrain of the area"; meteorologist Eric Leister added that, "along with the rain and snow, wind gusts more than 30 mph were reported in several locations in the region".

 Accident

 Contact with the aircraft was reportedly lost between Constantine and Oum El Bouaghi just before noon and air traffic controllers dispatched helicopters to search for it.

 The sole survivor, a soldier, was taken to a military hospital in Constantine due to injuries from head trauma.
 The passengers included soldiers and members of their families.